 • Encephalopathy is a rare complication of pertussis.

 • Several neurologic complications have been described with the pertussis vaccines, particularly with whole-cell vaccines.

 • There is no convincing evidence proving an association between vaccine and persistent brain damage.

-• Vaccine encephalopathy is, in fact, an inherited genetic defect of the voltage-gated neuronal sodium channel gene.
+• Vaccine encephalopathy is, in fact, caused by an inherited genetic defect of the voltage-gated neuronal sodium-channel gene.